-Marty Walsh won re-election with 65% of the citywide vote over Tito Jackson.
+Marty Walsh won re-election as Mayor of Boston with 65% of the citywide vote over Tito Jackson.
 For District 2 City Council, Ed Flynn won over Mike Kelley which includes South Boston, South End and parts of Downtown.
 Incumbent Josh Zakim was also re-elected to represent Beacon Hill, Back Bay and Kenmore.
-See Universal Hub for more election results.
+See Universal Hub for more local election results.

 Thank you to all of our supporters who made tonight’s victory in East Boston, Charlestown, and the North End possible.
 I couldn’t have done this without you. #bospoli

 The majority of East Boston voters supported their home neighborhood candidate in Lydia Edwards.
 Eastie counts approximately 50% of the district’s voters.
 Charlestown also gave its majority support to Edwards.
 In his home precincts of Boston’s North End, Passacantilli took 64% of the vote, down from 70% in the September preliminary election.